 As I already mentioned in my post about My Journey to a Life of Travel I made sure that I paid off my debts and had a good chunk of savings (£6000 / $10,000) behind me before I left the UK.

-I didn’t have a well paid job, I worked a soul destroying job in admin and sales for a large energy company for just over minimum wage.
+I realise that just by having a British passport and being able to work in the UK I am very privileged already but I didn’t have a well paid job by UK standards.
+I worked a soul destroying job in admin and sales for a large energy company for just over minimum wage.
 When I decided to make travel my priority I sacrificed everything, sold all my possessions and saved like mad for 18 months to buy my freedom.

 It wasn’t easy as I worked all the hours I could doing a job I hated, moved back in with parents and seriously cut back on spending until I hardly even ate anything.
 But I saved every penny for my travel fund firmly keeping my eyes on the prize and keeping on dreaming of the day that I could make my escape.